Revolvur/eng103a_DevOps/README.md

 ### Monolith, 2 tier & Microservices Architectures

 In a monolithic application, everything is so integrated together, you have to rebuild everything anytime you make a change.

+2 tier architecture divides the client and database into two.
+The presentation layer will run on the client and data is stored in the database.
+The client is on the first tier and the database is on the second tier.
+Users will have to communicate with the client to access data from the database.

 Microservices are the opposite of a monolith.
 You have small services that can be deployed individually.
 Each service has a focus on one aspect of the business functionality.
 The services are loosely coupled.
 That means, that the services work relatively independent of each other and only communicate with the other services, if necessary.